envygeo/arcplus/SysAdmin/uninstall-ALL-ArcGIS-products.md

 -----
 ### Notes

-An alternate approach, not used here, is to retrieve the product list dynamically from the local machine with the below (be patient, takes a very long time, appearing frozen, but isn't).
+An alternate approach for uninstalling, not used here, is to retrieve the product list dynamically from the local machine with [`wmic`](http://technet.microsoft.com/en-us/library/bb742610.aspx) (be patient, takes a very long time, appearing frozen, but isn't).

 	wmic product where "Name like '%ArcGIS%'" ^ get Name, IdentifyingNumber, Version